 The Norwegian Nature Inspectorate (SNO) is part of the agency, with employees at more than sixty local offices.

-The Norwegian Environment Agency is instrumental in nature management and pollution control.
+The Norwegian Environment Agency is instrumental in nature management, pollution control and reduceing greenhouse gas emissions.

-Our functions are to monitor the state of the environment, convey environment-related information, exercise authority, oversee and guide regional and municipal authorities, collaborate with the authorities of relevant sectors, act as an expert advisor, and assist in international environmental efforts.
+Our principal functions include monitoring the state of the environment, conveying environment-related information, exercising authority, overseeing and guiding regional and municipal authorities, cooperating with relevant industry authorities, acting as an expert advisor, and assisting in international environmental efforts.

 The Norwegian government and the Storting (the Norwegian Parliament) determine the ambitions of our environmental policy.
 The environmental policy has been divided into various fields, each with specific national objectives.